bagrounds/obsidian-github-publisher-sync/content/books/the innovators-dilemma.md

 # The Innovator's Dilemma
 ## Content
 ### Part One: Why Great Companies Can Fail
-#### 1. How Can Get Firms Fail?
+#### 1. How Can Great Firms Fail?
 Insights from the Hard Disk Drive Industry
 ```mermaid
 graph TD
   A[Sustaining Innovation] -->|⬆️Increases| B[Existing Market Share]